1. What are WIP limits?

-The purpose of WIP limits is to keep your team members focused on their tasks in progress and to prevent them from starting new work before finishing the already started.
+The purpose of WIP limits is to keep your team members focused on their tasks in progress and to prevent them from starting new work before finishing the old one.
 Using WIP limits helps you complete tasks faster (reduce the cycle time of tasks) and manage your team's workload.

 In Kanbanize you can set WIP limits per board positions (how many cards are allowed in a column or a swimlane at a given time) or per user (how many cards can a user have in the account).

-You need to have administrator privileges to be able to set user WIP limits.
+You need to have administrative privileges to be able to set user WIP limits.

-To set user WIP limits, follow these steps:
+To set user WIP limits, please follow these steps:

-The Exceed Limits column shows if it is allowed to exceed the limit or not.
+The Exceed Limits is a configuration controlling whether users can exceed WIP limit or not.

-3. Hover with the mouse over the user for which you wish to set WIP limits - > click on the edit icon (the pencil).
+2.3 Hover over the Exceed Limits cell of the user for which you wish to set WIP limits - > click on the edit icon (the pencil).

 You can configure which sections (Backlog, Requested, In Progress, Done, Archive) should be included in the calculation of the current number of cards.
 You can set a global limit or a limit per section.
 The global limit is the maximum number of cards allowed for a person for all projects and boards in the account.
 The * sign in the global limit field means unlimited number of cards.
 Enter the number you wish in the field.